tomcm39/hkeetley/README.md

 - Helen Keetley, Monelli Esfandiary, Sameh Boktor, Thomas McAndrew.
 Influenza Forecasting: Enhancing Pennsylvania’s Health Preparedness, September 2023.
 CSTE Infectious Disease Forecasting Workshop, Atlanta, Georgia.

 ### Future Goals
-As an incoming Biostatistics Masters student I plan to further solidify the theoretical background I will need for a career in biostatiscs.
-I additionally hope to build on the multiple experiences I have had with Bayesian statatistics since this is an area that is specificallly interesting to me.
+As an incoming Biostatistics Masters student I plan to further solidify the theoretical background I will need for a career in biostatistics.
+I additionally hope to build on the multiple experiences I have had with Bayesian statistics since this is an area that is specificallly interesting to me.